severian42/GraphRAG-Local-UI/README.md

 ## Troubleshooting

-- If you can't run `gradio app.py`, try running `pip install --upgrade gradio` and then exit out and start a new terminal.
+- `No module named 'distutils'`: If you can't run `gradio app.py`, try running `pip install --upgrade gradio` and then exit out and start a new terminal.
 It should then load and launch properly as a Gradio app.

 - On Windows, if you run into an encoding/UTF error, you can change it to the correct format in the YAML Settings menu.